abpframework/abp/docs/Tutorials/AspNetCore-Mvc/Part-I.md

 ### Creating the Project

-This tutorial assumes that you have created a new project, named `Acme.BookStore` from [the startup templates](https://abp.io/Templates).
+Go to the [startup template page](https://abp.io/Templates) and download a new project named `Acme.BookStore`, create database and run the application by following the [template document](../../Getting-Started-AspNetCore-MVC-Template.md).

 ### Solution Structure